pachyderm/pachyderm/README.md

 $ fleetctl start 1Node/*
 ```

-The startup process takes a little while the first time your run it because
+The startup process takes a little while the first time you run it because
 each node has to pull a Docker image.

 ### Checking the status of your deploy